CloudLabs-MOC/AI-102-AIEngineer/Instructions/MSSPL/Lab04.md

     ![](../AI-102/Images/trcc.png)

-1. Wait for deployment to complete and select **Go to resource group** to go to the resource group.
+1. Wait for deployment to complete and select **Go to resource** to go to the resource group.

    ![](../MSSPL/images/Lab04/tgtr.png)